 Mario Guarneri • Jon Herbst • Jan McCulloch • Jan Woo • Dominique Pelletey • Erik Jekabson• Jill Rogers

 Mario Guarneri is a musician who has “done it all”, from playing Dixieland jazz with Louis Armstrong at the age of thirteen to fifteen seasons with the Los Angeles Philharmonic under the batons of Zubin Mehta and Carlo Maria Giulini.
 He has toured Europe with the Los Angeles Brass Quintet and performed with the New York Philharmonic, the San Francisco Symphony, Radio City Music Hall and even the Barnum and Bailey Circus.
 Mr. Guarneri has recorded solo albums on the Crystal and Nonesuch labels, one of which was nominated for the Prix de Rome.
 For a decade, Mario was the principal trumpet with the Los Angeles Chamber Orchestra and has played on hundreds of TV and motion picture soundtracks, including solo performances on Lonesome Dove and Godfather III.
 He has taught trumpet for over 35 years, and is currently a trumpet instructor at the San Francisco Conservatory of Music.
 Guarneri also performs regularly with his jazz quartet in the San Francisco area, and has recorded four CDs.
 In 1986 he developed the Buzz Extension and Resistance Piece (B.E.R.P.) for all brass instruments, a dynamic advancement in brass pedagogy.
 Since then, he has lectured extensively on the BERP concept.
 In recent years, he has presented lectures at the International Trumpet Guild, the New York Brass Conference, and numerous state and regional music conventions across the country.
 Guarneri has taught master classes in Asia and Europe, and has established a worldwide reputation as a creative musician of the highest level.
+In addition to working tirelessly on a volunteer basis, Mario is also one Jazz in the Neighborhood’s biggest financial supporters.

 Jon Herbst is a composer, arranger, audio engineer and producer, music editor, and jazz pianist.
 His film scoring credits include Academy Award-winning documentaries, independent films, PBS and cable television series, commercials, interactive media, corporate videos, and museum installations.
 He has also produced and engineered numerous jazz CDs.
 Jon has held a wide variety of technical and managerial positions in audio and video postproduction, including serving as program director of the Ohio-based NPR radio station WYSO-FM, and as a video editor and audio mixer for a number of television stations, including KPIX and KQED in San Francisco.
 Jon is a board member and treasurer of Richmond Youth Media Productions, a non-profit program that teaches media skills and gives voice to underserved youth in the community.
 A graduate of Antioch College and Berklee College of Music, Jon has taught classes in film music composition and audio production.
 He also teaches and consults privately at Coventry Studios, the digital recording studio he designed and built.
+In addition to volunteering his time, Jon often offers up his home as Jazz in the Neighborhood’s conference room.

 Jan is a strong proponent of community volunteerism and has many years of experience collaborating with volunteers in non-profit organizations.
 A retired nutrition educator with University of California, Jan has worked with public and private non-profits including San Francisco General Hospital, Glide Memorial, San Francisco Unified School District, Shelter Network and many others.
 In addition to her work with Jazz in the Neighborhood, Jan volunteers with Project Read, Pacifica Beach Coalition, California Alpine Club, and has served on the Board of Directors for the Boys and Girls Club, all organizations that rely on the skills of committed volunteers.
+Jan volunteers her time as our Volunteer Coordinator.

 Jan loves jazz and is an amateur jazz flute player.
 She has studied with Michael McKenzie, Charlie McCarthy, Stanford Jazz Workshop, Jazz Camp West and the California Jazz Conservatory.